 The Chromecast Ultra is Google's best streaming dongle to date, offering support for 4K streaming where available.
 All the most popular streaming services are supported, including Netflix, YouTube, and Hulu, and because Google makes it, you can be sure that it works with Google Assistant and via the app on your phone.
 It's also designed to work with Google's Stadia if that's something on your radar.

 Everything you need to have a great streaming and gaming experience in this handy tube that you can hide pretty much anywhere.
 This is arguably the best Android TV device, and it has Google Assistant baked right in!

-This 4K HDR smart TV from Sony has the Android TV platform and Google Assistant built-in, so all you have to do is press a button on the remote to summon your favorite voice assistant for quick access to entertainment.
+This smart TV from TCL has the Android TV platform and Google Assistant built-in, so all you have to do is press a button on the remote to summon your favorite voice assistant for quick access to entertainment.
 You can also control your smart home devices and access just about all of the Google Assistant functionality you love through the TV and remote.

 In our opinion, one of the best ways to use the Google Assistant is to ask it to play whatever music you are in the mood for.
 Whether you're on your phone, Nest smart speaker, or Android TV, these music services integrate with Google Assistant for quick access to your favorite tunes.

 What better service to use with the Google Assistant than one of Google's own?
 Plus, with a Nest Hub or screened device, you can seamlessly switch between audio and video playlists.
 YouTube Music is now the default music provider for Google Home and Nest speakers right out of the box for quick-play music stations — although you'll need to subscribe for $10 a month for more full-fledged features and no ads.